Azure-Samples/cosmos-dotnet-core-todo-app/README.md

 ---
-topic: sample
+page_type: sample
 languages:
 - csharp
 products:
 - aspnet-core
 - azure-cosmos-db
+description: "This sample shows you how to use the Microsoft Azure Cosmos DB service to store and access data from an ASP.NET Core MVC application."
 ---

 # Web application development with ASP.NET Core MVC using Azure Cosmos DB